masumesani/Interactive-Dashboard-Using-Power-BI/README.md

 - **Predict future trends:** Leverage historical data and emerging market signals to anticipate shifts in customer preferences and prepare for future success.<br/>

 >[!NOTE]
-> For more information about detailed steps and phase please check project documentation here: https://github.com/masumesani/Interactive-Dashboard-Using-Power-BI/blob/main/Documentation.md#user-story
+> For more information about detailed steps and phase please check project documentation [here](https://github.com/masumesani/Interactive-Dashboard-Using-Power-BI/blob/main/Documentation.md#user-story)

 ## Data Understanding <a name="data_undestanding"></a>
 To explore and analyze various business scenarios, we will be using a simulated dataset provided Maven Analytics.
 This dataset, divided into sales (56,046 entries), returns (1,809 entries), and products (293 entries), offers valuable insights for learning purposes.
 Remember that the data is accessible within this course.